In this document unless the context otherwise requires:

 14.1.2 Domestic flights

 Ghana Civil Aviation (Economic) Directives 2019 specify that the maximum compensation due to a passenger on a purely domestic itinerary within Ghana is limited to a maximum of US$1000 (One Thousand Dollars).
-Once again, it should be noted that this is a MAXIMUM figure and not something, that is automatically due to someone that may experience a baggage irregularity.
+Once again, it should be noted that this is a MAXIMUM figure and is subject to revision at the discretion of AWA.

 a.
 Any liability we have for Damage will be reduced by any form of contributory negligence on your part, which causes or contributes to the Damage in accordance with applicable law.